Skip to content

 shouldEnableFormTracking() shared/src/config/SiteConfigManager.ts Determines if page needs form tracking

-isCopilotModeEnabled() shared/src/config/SiteConfigManager.ts Checks global copilot_mode feature flag
+isFormAssistantEnabled() shared/src/config/SiteConfigManager.ts Checks form_assistant feature flag

-shouldUseCopilotMode() shared/src/config/SiteConfigManager.ts Determines if copilot form factor should be used
+shouldUseFormAssistant() shared/src/config/SiteConfigManager.ts Determines if form assistant should be used on current page

 Debugging Display Issues